 Don’t let this short description fool you.
 This is actually quite a complex movement, one which involves many different movement patterns and physiological skills (which we will get into in just a second).

 The exercise has been dubbed the Turkish get-up because it is said to have originated in Turkey.
-Ancient Turkish soldiers supposedly used the get-up as part of their strength training regime (for the remainder of the article, I’m going to refer to it as simply the get-up).
+Ancient Turkish soldiers supposedly used the get-up as part of their strength training regime.

 Even long ago, old-time strongmen knew about the tremendous benefits of the get-up.
 Here’s a quick rundown: